 In the United States, certain acquisitions by or of banking organisations require banking agency prior approval and such approval includes a review of the competitive effects of the proposed transaction.
-If banking agency approval is not required, then a filing to the Federal Trade Commission and the Department of Justice (DOJ) Antitrust Division under the Hart-Scott-Rodino Act (HSR Act) is required.
+If banking agency approval is not required, then a filing with the Federal Trade Commission and the Department of Justice (DOJ) Antitrust Division under the Hart-Scott-Rodino Act (HSR Act) is required.
 If only a portion of a transaction requires banking agency prior approval, an HSR Act filing may be required for the remaining portion of the transaction.
-Certain transactions that require banking agency approval due to the size of the parties in the transaction can require an HSR filing even though the transaction in its entirety is subject to prior banking agency approval.
-Bank M&A transactions are reviewed from a competition perspective concurrently by the DOJ Antitrust Division and the relevant banking agency.
+Certain transactions that require banking agency approval due to the size of the parties in the transaction can require an HSR filing even though the transactions are reviewed.

+from a competition perspective concurrently by the DOJ Antitrust Division and the relevant banking agency.
 Generally speaking, the DOJ will furnish a report to the relevant banking agency on the competitive factors regarding bank M&A transactions.
-The DOJ and the federal banking agencies have issued guidelines regarding how they evaluate bank mergers from a competition perspective.
-Furthermore, the DOJ Antitrust Division in the fourth quarter of 2021 announced it was seeking additional public comments on whether and how the division should revise the 1995 Bank Merger Competitive Review Guidelines.
-This announcement followed a call for public comment made by the DOJ Antitrust division in September 2020, at the end of the Trump administration.
-In its most recent announcement, the DOJ said, 'The division will use additional comments to ensure that the Banking Guidelines reflect current economic realities and empirical learning, ensure Americans have choices among financial institutions, and guard against the accumulation of market power.'
+The DOJ and the federal banking agencies have issued guidelines regarding how they evaluate bank mergers (although the DOJ and the federal banking agencies are currently re-evaluating their review standards, which have not been revised for decades (1995 Bank Merger Competitive Review Guidelines)).
 Applicants generally may not consummate the transaction within 15 days of receiving the banking agency's approval; if the DOJ has provided adverse comments, that waiting period can be extended to allow the DOJ time to exercise its authority.
 In addition, state banking agencies often require prior approval or notice of transactions affecting regulated institutions within their jurisdiction.
 Financial services transactions outside of the banking sector generally are subject to the HSR Act process.